Insurance Guide: How AZ Insurance Works, Plus Arizona Windshield Laws

 Exceptions to these guidelines can be made for personal safety and health reasons.
 For instance, people who medically need tint on all their windows to minimize sun exposure while driving can request a formal exception.

 1. Drivers in violation of federal and/or state guidelines can be stopped by police offers and issued citations and accompanying fines.

 2. Each county in the state can determine the amounts for different violations.

-3. Since Arizona law does not specifically define an "adequate windshield", specific violations and their fines are issued according to the officer's discretion.
+3. Since state law does not specifically define an "adequate windshield", specific violations and their fines are issued according to the officer's discretion.

 The information on this page is presented as guidelines and general information only.
 Insurance policy coverage varies from provider to provider and customer to customer.
 For specific questions about your vehicle's glass damage and service options, please contact us today.
 We will be happy to determine your insurance coverage details and walk you through the different options to properly fix your glass.